 - Your car is for business use so you put a lot of kilometres on it.

 - You have a high interest rate on your car loan.

 - You bought the car with zero down payment.

 The bottom line

 Buying a new car is exciting.
 Don’t spoil it by not having the right insurance in place.
-Whether it’s an endorsement through your car insurance provider or gap insurance from the dealer, consider your options and protect yourself.
+Whether it’s an endorsement through your standard car insurance provider or subsequent gap insurance policy from the dealer, consider your options and protect yourself.